18 Top PE Activities for Dynamic Physical Education Classes

 Instructions:

-• Divide students into small groups or pairs and assign them to start at a specific Fitness BLAST card.
+Divide students into small groups or pairs and assign a starting Fitness BLAST card.

-• Each group works through the exercises listed on their card, ensuring every member completes all exercises.
-Group members can perform different exercises simultaneously to finish faster.
+Groups work through all exercises on their card, with members able to tackle different exercises simultaneously to finish faster.

 Fitness Activity 3: Power Shuttle Fitness